Conduct Abroad and Disciplinary Policies

 You are expected to abide by the conditions set forth in the Letter of Understanding that you sign before leaving campus to study abroad.
 You should be prepared to obey host country laws, abide by the policies of your host institution, and respect the norms of the host culture with regard to behavior and appropriate attire.
 You must attend and participate in classes, complete assignments, respect the property of the host institution, and provide the program director with contact information and/or an itinerary before leaving for individual travel.

 College policies regarding student conduct as outlined in the IWU Catalog and Student Handbook, including academic infractions such as plagiarism, apply to students studying abroad just as if you were on campus.
 Students are expected to respect the rights of other students (whether other study abroad students or host national students), as well as those of homestay families, faculty, and staff.
+Any violations of student conduct policies abroad may result in disciplinary action at IWU.

 Most cultures have well-established customs with regard to acceptable social drinking.
 Students abroad need to demonstrate mature behavior and respect for local customs.
 The misuse of alcohol will not be tolerated and can result in dismissal from the program.
 The use, purchase, or sale of illegal drugs is prohibited.